 Why You Don’t Need a Treasury Workstation

-“Workstation” – is that what treasury is?
+“Treasury Workstation” – is that what treasury is?

 “Treasury workstation” contains the element of “station” that appears to have no place in today’s treasury world: mobile communication and the flexible use of systems are such obvious characteristics of our daily work that a “station” clearly no longer delivers.
 A workstation is literally stationary and therefore limited: it sits in one single place and is only available right there.
-This is precisely where modern systems differ: they’re web-based and can be used from any mobile device without any limitations regarding security, user friendliness and functionality.
+Conversely, this is precisely where modern systems differ: they’re web-based and can be used from any mobile device without any limitations regarding security, user-friendliness, and functionality.
 Indeed, the very fact that modern systems are not stationary makes them so powerful.
 They’re mobile and any number of people can make use of them from anywhere.

 Collaboration with a Treasury Management System

 This is by no means limited to treasury.
 Unlike a workstation that is only ever available to the people in one particular office, treasury management systems serve the entire company and people from any department can be involved where needed.
 This allows treasurers to share the workload, get information first hand and have a fully integrated and connected workflow that ultimately benefits everyone.